PUBLICATION ETHICS AND PUBLICATION MALPRACTICE STATEMENT

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Journal bit-Tech is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Journal eCo-Fin is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the authors, the journal editors, the peer reviewers, the publisher and the society.

 Komunitas Dosen Indonesia as publisher of this Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
 In addition, Komunitas Dosen Indonesia and Editorial Board of bit-Tech will assist in communications with other journals and/or publishers where this is useful and necessary.